agrawal-rohit/pearl-ui/documentationwebsite/docs/others/style-functions.md

 ### All Functions

-The set of all style functions offered in Pearl UI.
+This is a collection of all the style functions offered in Pearl UI.

 ```js
 import { allStyleFunctions } from "pearl-ui";